 Of course, these days, apprentice blues guitar icons like you don't have to go 'round the houses to land a great six-string.
 We've done the legwork for you to uncover the very best guitars for blues.

-- Our pick of the best electric guitars for jazz
+- Our pick of the best jazz guitars

 - Need an all-rounder?
 These are the best electric guitars to buy right now